OMAHA – An inaugural event will be held this weekend featuring Girl Scouts Love State Parks.

 The legacy of Girl Scouts and the outdoors is profound.
 Girl Scouts want to get even more girls outside through Girl Scouts Love State Parks.

 In collaboration with the National Association of State Park Directors (NASPD) and Nebraska Game and Parks, Nebraska Girl Scouts will be able to participate in free programming July 13-14 at seven Nebraska state parks: Ponca State Park, Wildcat Hills State Recreation Area and Nature Center (Gering), Lake McConaughy State Recreation Area (Ogallala), Lewis and Clark State Recreation Area (Crofton), Ft.
 Kearny, Ft.
-Atkinson and the Venture Parks (Platte River State Park (Louisville), Mahoney State Park (Ashland), Schramm Education Center (Gretna) and Louisville State Recreation Area).
+Atkinson and the Venture Parks of Platte River State Park (Louisville), Mahoney State Park (Ashland), Schramm Education Center (Gretna) and Louisville State Recreation Area.

 Girl Scouts also can earn the patch by completing several outdoor adventures on their own or with their troop at their local state park.